Derukugis/dotfiles/README.md

-My themes and configs for selected applications
+my themes and configs for select applications